Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 _The Silicon-Controlled Switch(SCS)_

 This extra terminal allows more control to be exerted over the device, particularly in the mode of _forced commutation_, where an external signal forces it to turn off while the main current through the device has not yet fallen below the holding current value.
 Note that the motor is in the anode gate circuit in @fig:03320.
-This is correct, although it doesn\'t look right.
+This is correct, although it doesn't look right.
 The anode lead is required to switch the SCS off.
 Therefore the motor cannot be in series with the anode.

 ![](media/03320.png){ #fig:03320 width=75% }

 _SCS: Motor start/stop circuit, equivalent circuit with two transistors._

-When the \"on\" pushbutton switch is actuated, the voltage applied between the cathode gate and the cathode, forward-biases the lower transistor\'s base-emitter junction, and turning it on.
-The top transistor of the SCS is ready to conduct, having been supplied with a current path from its emitter terminal (the SCS\'s anode terminal) through resistor R~2~ to the positive side of the power supply.
+When the \"on\" pushbutton switch is actuated, the voltage applied between the cathode gate and the cathode, forward-biases the lower transistor's base-emitter junction, and turning it on.
+The top transistor of the SCS is ready to conduct, having been supplied with a current path from its emitter terminal (the SCS's anode terminal) through resistor R~2~ to the positive side of the power supply.
 As in the case of the SCR, both transistors turn on and maintain each other in the \"on\" mode.
-When the lower transistor turns on, it conducts the motor\'s load current, and the motor starts and runs.
+When the lower transistor turns on, it conducts the motor's load current, and the motor starts and runs.

 The motor may be stopped by interrupting the power supply, as with an SCR, and this is called _natural commutation_.
 However, the SCS provides us with another means of turning off: _forced commutation_ by shorting the anode terminal to the cathode. @GE1 If this is done (by actuating the \"off\" pushbutton switch), the upper transistor within the SCS will lose its emitter current, thus halting current through the base of the lower transistor.
 When the lower transistor turns off, it breaks the circuit for base current through the top transistor (securing its \"off\" state), and the motor (making it stop).
 The SCS will remain in the off condition until such time that the \"on\" pushbutton switch is re-actuated.